 - Saute the onions in hot oil in a skillet until softened.
 Set aside.

-- Place the ground chick peas, potatoes and remaining ingredients in a large mixing bowl; mixed well.
+- Place the ground chickpeas, potatoes and remaining ingredients in a large mixing bowl; mix well.

-- Use hands, knead the ingredients together, making sure the mixture holds together.
-NOTE: kept a bowl of water nearby to dip my hands, if mixture felt a little dry.
+- Using your hands, knead the ingredients together, making sure the mixture holds together.
+NOTE: keep a bowl of water nearby to dip your hands, if mixture feels a little dry.

 - Shape the mixture into 21 ping pong sized balls.